MoonPoet/xaprb-src/content/blog/2007/04/08/mysql-sandbox-is-the-best-thing-since-sliced-bread.md

 After that, all I had to do was change to the sandbox directory and say `./express_install.pl <version>` for each version, and it set everything up for me.
 Boy, was that easy!
 Before I did this, I had spent a couple hours reading through the manual's instructions on how to get many servers on one machine -- this was much faster and easier.

-The next step for me was setting up some of the servers as slaves of others.
+The next step for me was setting up some of the servers as replicas of others.
 I needed to modify the config files to set the server-id, and to make them listen to TCP connections, but that was trivial.

 Then I pointed innotop at all of them and started finding bugs in innotop (and a few in MySQL's documentation too).
 Who knew [SHOW OPEN TABLES behaved so differently in 3.23.58](http://bugs.mysql.com/bug.php?id=27706)?
 It was high time I did this; I actually feel a little silly for putting it off so long.